chassisml/chassis/docs/docs/guides/frameworks/torch.md

 Each example requires the `torch` package be installed at a minimum.
 Use pip to install this in your Python environment:

+!!! tip "PyTorch Installation Tip"
+    *NOTE: The PyTorch installation will vary slightly depending on your host machine, GPU accessibility, and preferences.
+Visit the **[PyTorch Installation Guide](https://pytorch.org/get-started/locally/)** to ensure you are properly installing the package.*

 ```bash
 pip install torch
 ```